karlch/vimiv-qt/README.md

 ---

 Vimiv is an image viewer with vim-like keybindings.
-It is written in python3 using the Qt5 toolkit and is free software, licensed under the GPL.
+It is written in python3 using the Qt toolkit and is free software, licensed under the GPL.

 ### Features